azzazzel/Java-Christmas-Tree/README.md

 ### How to run it on a Unix/Linux based system

-Make sure you have Java 11 or newer installed and properly configured.
+You need Java 11 or newer installed and properly configured.
 Make sure the `ct` file in `Java-Christmas-Tree` is executable.
 Then just